G. A. K. Lohani: Return to Western Europe

-From 1921-1925, Lohani moved frequently between France, Germany and Switzerland, supporting himself as a journalist, translator and language instructor, and remaining politically active.
-In addition to Bengali and English, he spoke French, German and Hindi.
-In Paris, Lohani co-founded and edited The Masses of India, a pro-Communist newspaper, and edited it together with Evelyn Trent Roy (wife of M.N.
-Roy).
+From 1921–1925, Lohani moved frequently between France, Germany, and Switzerland, supporting himself as a journalist, translator and language instructor, and remaining politically active.
+In addition to Bengali and English, he spoke French, German, and Hindi.
+In Paris, Lohani co-founded and edited The Masses of India, a pro-Communist newspaper, and edited it together with Evelyn Trent Roy (wife of M. N. Roy).
 He also worked with the "Comité pro-Hindu" organized by Evelyn Roy and Henri Barbusse.
-In 1922 he published an article praising Gandhi's organizing abilities, and acknowledging some merits of his civil disobedience tactic for the independence struggle.
+In 1922 he published an article praising Mahatma Gandhi's organizing abilities, and acknowledging some merits of his civil disobedience tactic for the independence struggle.
 On 4 February 1924, Lohani wrote from Paris to his mother, asking for money and complaining of health problems.
 His marriage was also breaking down.